-We offer our Headliners (portfolio companies) support including mentorship, fundraising support and being included in our active community of other underrepresented founders.
+We offer our Headliners (portfolio companies) support including mentorship, fundraising support and being included in our active community of other Backstage founders and our network of investors.

 Backstage Capital focuses on investing in companies led by underrepresented founders (women, people of color, and LGBTQ+).
 Most of these founders have been overlooked or underestimated, whereas, as Brittany Davis (General Partner) puts it, “We make it our intention to find these founders.”